ireneyiu/sf-nom/README.md

 # SF Food Trucks

-This application allows you to find food trucks hear a location in San Francisco.
+This application allows you to find food trucks near a location in San Francisco.

 Available here: [Heroku](http://sf-nom.herokuapp.com)